 Bio of Heath Hippel, Creator of SFT

-I grew up in Houston, Texas and am blessed to have a Dad who took me hunting and fishing at an early age.
+I grew up in Houston, Texas, and am blessed to have a Dad who took me hunting and fishing at an early age.
 He grew up in Teague, Texas, bass fishing and duck hunting on the "upper" and "lower" lakes, and has been taking me ever since I could hold a fishing rod and shoot a shotgun.
 He also worked for Dow Chemical long ago and used to tell me stories of surf fishing near San Luis Pass.
 I've seen pictures of some impressive stringers of trout that I'm still trying to match!

-So I grew up bass fishing the small to medium sized ponds of East Texas, fishing cover in shallow water with plastic worms, spinnerbaits, and topwaters.
+So I grew up bass fishing the small to medium-sized ponds of East Texas, fishing cover in shallow water with plastic worms, spinnerbaits, and topwaters.
 Bass fishing most often was trying to figure out what the fish wanted to eat that day and not where they were.
 We knew where they were, but getting them to strike was the key.

 He also took me a handful of times to the surf and to the jetties or a near-shore rig in a friend's boat.
 We never caught as many fish in the salt as we did bass fishing, so I didn't have as many good experiences saltwater fishing early on.
-Although I do remember catching a couple redfish in the marsh behind Beach Bait and Tackle and man did they pull hard!
+Although I do remember catching a couple of redfish in the marsh behind Beach Bait and Tackle and man did they pull hard!

 Growing up, Colorado was our family vacation spot most summers.
 Here was my initiation into fishing with flies as Dad taught me how to catch trout on lakes using a fly behind a bubble on our spinning gear.
 He also taught me a little about fly fishing.
-We always enjoyed the beautiful scenery and the weather sure provided a much needed break from the heat and humidity of a Houston summer!
+We always enjoyed the beautiful scenery and the weather sure provided a much-needed break from the heat and humidity of a Houston summer!

 After college, not having a whole lot of vocational direction, I moved to Colorado and worked in a fly fishing store in Aspen called Oxbow Outfitting Company.
 Working at Oxbow I slowly learned to fly fish and tie flies.
 I fished on my own most of the time but was privileged to fish with one of our shop guides from time to time.